BuckShlegeris/BuckShlegeris.github.io/_posts/2014-08-10-environmentalism.md

 * not recycling glass
 * using lots of paper
 * throwing batteries into landfill
-* eating beef (this one’s irrelevant to me because I’m vegan, but I know some people don’t eat beef for this reason)
+* eating beef
-* choosing not to donate to Cool Earth, which Katja Grace [thinks](http://t.umblr.com/redirect?z=http%3A%2F%2Fwww.givingwhatwecan.org%2Fblog%2F2013-11-14%2Fless-burn-for-your-buck-part-ii&t=ZGYxNGI5YWFjNDUxMjdkZjkzMmIzMDE5MzY4MTM1MGU3OWM1YWE1ZixLZkRWdzF4MQ%3D%3D) is the most cost effective way to reduce carbon emissions, at about $1.50 per tonne of CO2.
+* choosing not to donate to Cool Earth, which Katja Grace [thinks](https://www.givingwhatwecan.org/post/2013/08/less-burn-for-your-buck-which-climate-charities-are-most-effective-in-reducing/) is the most cost effective way to reduce carbon emissions, at about $1.50 per tonne of CO2.

 But before I started researching this article, I had no idea how to weigh between these.